-Cordless leaf blowers have different warranties and extended warranties.
+Cordless leaf blowers have different limited and extended warranties.
 You should carefully consider these warranties before buying a blower.

-The brands themselves are also known to have good reliability ratings.
-Of course it’s nice to know that you have a solid warranty as well just in case you have issues.
+The brands of the products I’ve reviewed are known to have good reliability ratings.
+Of course, it’s nice to know that you have a solid warranty as well just in case you have issues.

 Power (MPH & CFM)

-The MPH of a leaf blower is a measure of how fast the air is pushed the extension tube.
-The higher the MPH, the more powerful the blower.
+The MPH of a leaf blower is a measure of how fast the air is pushed through the blower tube.
+In most cases the higher the MPH, the more powerful the blower.
 A model capable of higher/faster MPH is useful when you’re moving heavy or wet items but it isn’t the only factor you should look at when making a purchasing decision.

 It’s also important to note that with cordless leaf blowers, more power usually equals less run time as the power drains the battery quicker.
 This is something that is important to keep in mind.